SL(n)-Covariant $L_p$-Minkowski Valuations: Acknowledgements

 are almost simple $\gln$-covariant valuations.
 Using \eqref{eq: constant oIpp - oEpp widetilde T^1 +-e_i}, the $\gln$-covariance and \th\ref{incl excl Pn} we see that by subtracting a suitable linear combination of these two operators from $\oPhi$ we get a simple $\gln$-covariant valuation $\oPsi$.
 Using the same arguments as in the proof of \th\ref{class sln co simple} and using \th\ref{simple determined Pno} we see that $\oPsi$ is determined by the two values $\oPhi(T^2)(\pm e_1)$.
 Since

 and

 are simple $\gln$-covariant valuations, we can use \eqref{eq: constant oIpp - oEpp + oJpp - oFpp T^2 +-e_i} to conclude that $\oPsi$ is a linear combination of these two operators.
 Therefore, $\oPhi$ is a linear combination of the four operators above.
-Since the only operator in the linear hull of these operators which is continuous at $[o,e_1]$ is $\oPhi = 0$ (see \th\ref{cP^2 not continuous}), the assertion follows. \end{proof}
+By \th\ref{cP^2 not continuous} and the fact that $\oIpp$, $\oIpm$, $\oJpp$ and $\oJpm$ are continuous the only operator in the linear hull of these operators which is continuous at the line segment $[o,e_1]$ is $\oPhi = 0$. \end{proof}

 \begin{lemma}\th Let $n \geq 2$.
 If $\oPhi \colon \cP^n \rightarrow \Cp$ is $\sln$-covariant, then $\oPhi(P)(x) = \oPhi(P)(\pi_P x)$ for all $P \in \cP^n$ and $x \in \R^n$, where $\pi_P$ denotes the orthogonal projection onto $\lin P$. \end{lemma} \begin{proof} The proof is similar to the proof of \th\ref{oPhi P subseteq lin P}. \end{proof}